 Juicy Slow Cooker Brown Sugar Pineapple Ham.
 This spiral cut ham is a holiday classic and it’s so easy to make with just 4-ingredients.
 Directions come with options for LOW or HIGH slow cooker heat settings – let your slow cooker do all the work in a matter of hours.
+A ham in crock pot is the perfect meal to make in advance.

 Holiday hams are my favorite!
 I love to cook the ham in a slow cooker where it warms in a sweet glaze.
 This actually frees up a ton of space in an already crowded kitchen, especially during the holiday season.
 Plus the ham smells of warm nutmeg, brown sugar, and pineapple and it’s pretty amazing.